Want your perfect workout program?

 For basic standalone mass-building exercises (barbell curl, dumbbell curls, close grip bench, etc...), aim for a rep range of 6-8.
 For other exercises and supersets, stick to the 10-12 rep range.

-It's more important to have strict form than moving a massive amount of weight.
+It's more important to have a strict form than to move a massive amount of weight.
 The whole point of the exercise is to stress the muscle, and in breaking form, you're just cheating yourself out of possible gains.

 Too often, you'll see people jump into an exercise without properly getting warmed up.
 Take bench press, for example.
 Getting a feel for the bar and how the movement feels on that particular day can save you from potential injury.
 Not to mention that warm-up sets can make sure your joints and muscles are ready to move serious weight.